-The University of Washington Autism Center Research Network is currently conducting a number of studies focusing on the causes and treatments of autism.
+The University of Washington Autism Center Research Network is currently conducting a number of studies focusing on the causes and treatments for Autism Spectrum Disorder.
 If you are interested in participating in research at the UW Autism Center, please call us at 1.877.408.UWAC.

 Studies Currently Recruiting Participants: